Have you ever imagined the most luxurious, scenic, and best train journeys in the world?

-Trains can take you to places that regular roads can’t, including remote parts of Malaysia and the Canadian Rockies.
-The 15 most popular train trips throughout the world were selected by readers who have experienced coasting through one of the locations stated in this content, the readers.
+Trains can take us to places that regular roads can’t, including remote parts of Malaysia and the Canadian Rockies.
+The 15 most popular train trips throughout the world were selected by readers who have experienced coasting through one of the locations stated in this article.

-So take a sit back while we unravel different locations you can travel through in the world via train ranging from Europe to America to Asia and down to the coast of Africa.
-All of the train stations and locations are well represented in our content.
+So sit back and relax while we unravel different locations you can travel through in the world via train ranging from Europe to America to Asia and down to the coast of Africa.

 1. The Tokaido Shinkansen

 To top this year’s top best train journeys in the world, Tokyo to Osaka, Japan tops the list.
 The original Shinkansen used this route in 1964, but now the 515 kilometers can be covered in just over two and a half hours on the bullet train Nozomi that goes through Mount Fuji.
 On the Shinkansen, the scenery goes past too quickly to be appreciated; therefore, sightseeing is not a popular activity.